simonsmh/notocjk/README.md

 You should use latest Magisk manager to install this module.

 Resent fixes:
-Add DroidSansFallback.ttf (Full) which is missing in Oxygen OS.
+Add DroidSansFallback.ttf (Fullver) which is missing in some rom.

 #### Credit & Support